What is Bodhi?

-Bodhi is the Buddhist tradition's name for what happens at the end of the path.
-The Sanskrit and Pāli root budh — to wake, to know — is the same root that produces the title Buddha: the awakened one is the one in whom bodhi has occurred.
-The classical content of the term is unromantic.
-Bodhi names the recognition of the three marks of existence — anicca (impermanence), dukkha (the unsatisfactoriness intrinsic to grasping) and anattā (the absence of a substantial separate self) — not as a doctrine to be assented to but as a structure of experience that is now seen rather than overlooked.
-Equivalent to seeing things as they are (yathā-bhūta-ñāṇa-dassana) in the Pāli formulation, bodhi is, in the tradition's own description, less an attainment than a removal: the obscuration of avidyā (ignorance) is what was added; bodhi is the noticing that follows its dropping.
+Bodhi is the Buddhist term for awakening.
+Its Sanskrit and Pāli root budh means 'to wake' or 'to know,' and it is the same root that gives the title Buddha: the awakened one is the one in whom bodhi has occurred.
+Classical Buddhist teaching describes bodhi as the recognition of the three marks of existence: anicca (impermanence), dukkha (the unsatisfactoriness intrinsic to grasping), and anattā (the absence of a substantial, separate self).
+This recognition is not doctrinal assent.
+It is a structural change in how experience is seen.
+In the Pāli formulation it is called yathā-bhūta-ñāṇa-dassana: seeing things as they actually are.
+The tradition describes it as less an attainment than a removal: avidyā (ignorance) was what was added; bodhi is what remains when it drops.

 How the three vehicles inflect it